saurabhborikar13/Heap-Management/README.md

 #### On Windows, macOS, and Linux:
 1. Open a terminal (Command Prompt on Windows, Terminal on macOS/Linux).
-2. Navigate to the directory containing the `heap_management.c` file.
+2. Navigate to the directory containing the `heapManagement.c` file.
 3. Compile the code using GCC:

    - **On Windows:**